A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Theory

 \subsection{Correlation in Local Hybrid Functionals}

-For a correlation functional that is generally suitable under most circumstances, we again assume the second-order gradient expansion to be detrimental in the slowly varying density limit.
-To deal with the increased amount of exact exchange in our local hybrid ansatz, yet preserve the second-order gradient expansion of correlation, we suggest the following ansatz:
+The PBE functional has been shown to be generally suitable under most circumstances in the slowly varying limit.
+To deal with the increased amount of exact exchange in our local hybrid ansatz, we therefore suggest to use the localized version of the PBE functional \cite{Constantin.Fabiano.ea:Semilocal.2012}